simohar/BreakoutGame/README.md

 # Breakout Game
 A simple and beautifully designed Breakout game built with HTML, CSS, and JavaScript.

 ## How to Play
+Downlaod all the scripts, open the file and drag the index.html file into a webpage of your choice.

 Controls: Use the Left Arrow and Right Arrow keys to move the paddle.
 Objective: Break all the bricks by bouncing the ball off the paddle.
 Lives: You have 3 lives.
 The game ends when you lose all your lives.